fjdu/obsidian-latex-unicode/README.md

 ```

 ## Acknowledgment
 - This plugin is based on [unicodeit](https://www.unicodeit.net/), specifically [this GitHub repository](https://github.com/svenkreiss/unicodeit/).
+The licenses and source code of `unicodeit` are included in the directory `unicodeit`.